-- 1. Locknut - 2.
-Clutch lever free play adjusting nut
+- 1. Locknut

+- 2. Clutch lever free play adjusting nut

 - To increase the clutch lever free play, turn the clutch lever free play adjusting nut in direction (a).
-To decrease the clutch lever free play, turn the adjusting nut in direction (b). - 7.
-Tighten the locknut at the crank-case. - 8.
-Tighten the locknut at the clutch lever and then slide the rubber cover to its original position.
+To decrease the clutch lever free play, turn the adjusting nut in direction (b).

+- 7. Tighten the locknut at the crank-case.

+- 8. Tighten the locknut at the clutch lever.

+- 9. Install the cowling.